 Some people who have used relaxation for pain relief have noticed some common problems and have made these suggestions:

 - Relaxation may be hard to use when you have severe pain.
-If you have this problem, use quick and easy relaxation methods such as visual concentration with rhythmic massage or breathe in/tense, breathe out/relax.
-Or you can wait until your pain medicine starts to help your pain before you start with the relaxation methods.
+Try quick and easy relaxation methods such as rhythmic massage or breathe in/tense, breathe out/relax.
+Or you can wait until your pain medicine starts working before you start with the relaxation methods.

 - Sometimes breathing too deeply for a while can make you feel short of breath.
-If this happens to you, take shallow breaths and/or breathe more slowly.
+If this happens, take shallow breaths and/or breathe more slowly.

 - You may fall asleep.
 This can be a good thing if you’re ready to go to bed.
 If you don’t want to fall asleep, sit in a hard chair while doing the relaxation exercise or set a timer or alarm.

-If you have trouble using these methods, ask your doctor, nurse, social worker, or pain specialist to refer you to someone who is experienced in relaxation techniques.
+If you have trouble using these methods, ask your cancer care team to refer you to someone experienced in relaxation techniques.
 Do not keep using any technique that increases your pain, makes you feel uneasy, or causes unpleasant effects.